-This red pepper white bean dip is a healthy and tasty appetizer to make for your next party!
+This red pepper white bean dip is a colorful and tasty appetizer to make for your next party!
+You will love this easy dip – serve it with your favorite chips or fresh veggies and enjoy!

 One thing that’s a bit trickier with food allergies is planning the appetizers for parties.
 It seems like we don’t have the “easy” options that we used to.
 You know how that is…in the past, before food allergies, it was easy to do store-bought appetizers.

-Hummus, crackers, cheeses, packaged dips…the snack portion of the party could be taken care of at the last minute if needed.
+Hummus, crackers, cheeses, packaged dips…the appetizer portion of the party menu could be taken care of at the last minute if needed.
 But now that you have more allergies or dietary needs to think about, snacks and appetizers require a little more planning.

 Fortunately this red pepper white bean dip is very easy to make, and it’s so delicious.
 You won’t miss that store-bought hummus at all!
-This red pepper white bean dip is creamy, colorful, tasty, and will be the talk of the party.
+This dip is creamy, colorful, tasty, and will be the talk of the party.

-It does take a bit of time to cook the red peppers, but once you chop them, you can leave them in the pan over medium low heat and go about your other party tasks.
+Don’t skip out on cooking the red peppers!
+It does take a bit of time to cook them, but once you chop them, you can leave them in the pan over medium low heat and go about your other party tasks.
 After about 20 minutes, they will be soft and full of flavor.
-Then place the other ingredients for this dip into the food processor and blend until smooth.
-That’s all there is to it!
-This is an easy allergy friendly appetizer that your guests will love.

 - tortilla chips